dr-lizhiwei/OpenSICDR/README.md

 # Open Satellite Image Cloud Detection Resources (OpenSICDR)

+We collects the latest open-source tools and datasets for cloud and cloud shadow detection and launches an online project (Open Satellite Image Cloud Detection Resources, i.e., OpenSICDR) to share the latest research outputs.
+If you can provide a new resource as shown below, please contact Zhiwei Li by email to update it, or submit a revision request.
+Let's maintain OpenSICDR together to promote the sharing of research output in this field.

+**Source:**

 Zhiwei Li, Huanfeng Shen, Qihao Weng, Yuzhuo Zhang,Peng Dou, Liangpei Zhang.
 Cloud and Cloud Shadow Detection for Optical Satellite Imagery: Features, Algorithms, Validation, and Prospects.
 2021.